Expanded Consciousness Allows Us

 Sooner or later, right effort produces right insight.

 Sutra 2 of Section One, in “The Yoga Sutras of Patanjali”.
-One of the best editions available has translation, Introduction, Appendix, and Notes based upon several authentic commentaries, by Manilal Nabhubhai Dvivedi.
+One of the best editions available has translation, Introduction, Appendix, and Notes by Manilal Nabhubhai Dvivedi.
+Click here to see the book in one of our associated websites.
 It was published by Tookárám Tátyá for the Bombay Theosophical Publication Fund, 1890, 107 pages.

 The above article incorporates the note entitled “Commentary on a Sutra”, which was published - with no indication as to the name of the author - in the December 2016 edition of “The Aquarian Theosophist”.